-FAMIS MOMS enrollment has stabilized at pre-COVID-19 levels after an initial surge at the outset of the pandemic, demonstrating the importance of the FAMIS MOMS program as a key component of Virginia's health care safety net.
+FAMIS MOMS enrollment has continued to grow during the COVID-19 pandemic, demonstrating the importance of the FAMIS MOMS program as a key component of Virginia's health care safety net.
 Since the onset of the public health emergency, DMAS has worked closely with the Virginia Department of Social Services (VDSS) to ensure that enrollment and renewal processes are consistent with guidance issued by CMS.
-Specifically, CMS has clarified that after the end of the postpartum period of coverage, the FAMIS MOMS population is not subject to the continuation of coverage provision of the Families First Coronavirus Response Act
+Specifically, CMS has clarified that after the end of the postpartum period of coverage, the FAMIS MOMS population is not subject to the continuation of coverage provision of the Families First Coronavirus Response Act (FFCRA).
+Based upon CMS guidance, eligibility is redetermined for FAMIS MOMS individuals who have reached the end of postpartum coverage.
+DMAS is working with VDSS to ensure that FAMIS MOMS members who are not eligible for other Medicaid or CHIP coverage receive appropriate referral to the Marketplace.